-Judy Millar’s exhibition at the Institute of Modern Art (IMA), Be Do Be Do Be Do, is physically immediate and accessible to the viewer, who is completely immersed in Millar’s artistic space.
+Judy Millar’s exhibition at the Institute of Modern Art, Be Do Be Do Be Do, 2013, is physically immediate and accessible to the viewer; who can become completely immersed in Millar’s artistic space.
 Upon entering the gallery, however, the artwork is not immediately cognizant.
 This is due to Millar expressly and purposefully working against immediate cognition.
 The focus of this exhibition lays directly with the physical experience, the spatial language, and the communication of sensation.

 Millar’s process is to make a small abstract painting which is segregated and extrapolated on a large scale that is then transferred onto various mediums including wood, plastic, and pyrex – this is achieved through the utilisation of half tone billboard printing techniques coupled with the application of paint guided by overhead projections.
 How one experiences the work, how the work relates to itself and the medium of the work is all metamorphosed in this intoxicating process of extrapolation.
 The implication is that the small abstract painting is transformed from visually constative to physically and dynamically performative.

 The four gallery spaces of the IMA, where the exhibition is featured, are all interconnected by the artwork, through a writhing physicality of gestural brushstrokes, enabling a narrative flow, from an epicenter that the work unpacks itself, within and throughout a personally projected spatial timeline.

 Be Do Be Do Be Do is literally defined by the power and thrust of the intercourse and self-reflexivity determined by the physical relationship that builds between the artwork and the viewer within the spatial context of the exhibition.
 There is a strong tension between the micro and macro elements of the show as each gesture constantly folds back in on itself, only to realise an ongoing radically altered incarnation of self.